pedroborgesdev/PedroBorgesDev/README.md

   📚 I am currently taking a technical course in Systems Development.

-  🌟 My favorite language is Python.
+  🌟 My favorite language is Golang and Python.

   </div>
 </div>